====== Linear solvers ======

 ===== Pardiso (DSS) Solver=====

 Pardiso solver is a sparse direct solver using CSR format for storing the matrix.
 Several CPU can be used (SMP parallelism, using OpenMP).
 It takes less memory and is faster than Skyline, however it has trouble to handle pivots (does not appear that often).
-In addition, it requires MKL or CXML to run.
+In addition, it requires Intel MKL or CXML to run.

 Use: